-The I^2C bus employs two signals-SDA (data) and SCL (clock)-to communicate between integrated circuits in a system.
+The I2C bus employs two signals-SDA (data) and SCL (clock)-to communicate between integrated circuits in a system.
 Data is transferred on the bus serially, one bit at a time.
 The address and data can be transferred in byte (8-bit) format, with the most significant bit (MSB) transferred first.
 In addition, each byte transferred on the bus is acknowledged by the receiving device with an acknowledge bit.
-Each transfer operation begins with the master device driving a start condition on the bus and ends with the master device driving a stop condition on the bus.
+Each transfer operation begins with the master device driving a start condition on the bus and ends with the master device driving a start condition on the bus and ends with the master device driving a stop condition on the bus.
 The bus uses transitions on SDA while the clock is high to indicate start and stop conditions.
 A high-to-low transition on SDA indicates a start and a low-to-high transition indicates a stop.
 Normal data bit transitions must occur within the low time of the clock period.
 These conditions are shown in Figure 5-1.
-The master generates the 7-bit slave address and the read/write (R/\overline{W}) bit to open communication with another device and then waits for an acknowledge condition.
-The TAS5508B holds SDA low during the acknowledge clock period to indicate an acknowledgement.
+The master generates the 7-bit slave address and the read/write (R/W) bit to open communication with another device and then wait for an acknowledge condition.
+The TAS5508A holds SDA low during the acknowledge clock period to indicate an acknowledgement.
 When this occurs, the master transmits the next byte of the sequence.
-Each device is addressed by a unique 7-bit slave address plus R/\overline{W} bit (1 byte).
+Each device is addressed by a unique 7-bit slave address plus R/W bit (1 byte).
 All compatible devices share the same signals via a bidirectional bus using a wired-AND connection.
 An external pullup resistor must be used for the SDA and SCL signals to set the high level for the bus.